 Cologuard is a screening test for colon and rectal cancer.

 The colon sheds cells from its lining every day.
 These cells pass with the stool through the colon.
-The cancer cells may have DNA changes in certain genes.
+Colon cancer cells may have DNA changes in certain genes.
 Cologuard detects the altered DNA.
 The presence of abnormal cells or blood in the stool may indicate cancer or precancer tumors.

 How the Test is Performed

 The Cologuard testing kit for colon and rectal cancer must be ordered by your health care provider.
 It will be sent by mail to your address.
 You collect the sample at home and send it back to the lab for testing.

 The Cologuard testing kit will contain a sample container, a tube, preserving liquid, labels, and instructions on how to collect the sample.
 When you are ready to have a bowel movement, use the Cologuard testing kit to collect your stool sample.